 Tarifa is the only town in Spain that overlooks both Atlantic Ocean and the Mediterranean Sea.
 Because of this unique feature, Tarifa enjoys the arrival of numerous tourists each year, most of which prefer the Atlantic part of the town because of its beaches and sunsets.
 Aside from the water and seaside activities like sailing and sunbathing, Tarifa is also famous for kitesurfing and windsurfing.
 Tarifa enjoys a curious convergence of wind from three different places -- the Atlantic Ocean, the Mediterranean Sea, and from the continent of Africa.
 Because of the winds, Tarifa is dotted with a number of wind turbines.
 There are hundreds of hostels in Tarifa, providing lodging and convenience to visitors, tourists, and vacationers.
 Hostels in Tarifa vary from luxurious resorts to simple single rooms.

-Written by local enthusiast for Tarifa hostels
+Written by Travel Expert Tarifa

 Angelica Burrage